 Lightly toast the pine nuts.

 Remove the plate from the couscous and lightly loosen it with a fork.
 If a little solid add a drizzle of olive oil.
-Add the rest of the ingredients, pumpkin, celery mix, pine nuts, chopped coriander and lightly mix together.
+Add to celery mix with the rest of the ingredients, and lightly mix together.

 Drizzle a little olive oil over the filled capsicums and pop a little salt and freshly ground pepper to taste.

-Cook in a moderate to slightly high oven for 30-40 minutes or until the tops start to get a little colour and the capsicums start to collapse just a little.
+Cook in a moderate oven for 30-40 minutes or until the tops start to get a little colour and the capsicums start to collapse just a little.

 Season with a little salt and pepper if needed and eat while warm.